 Arenal National Park is located in Alajuela province in northwestern Costa Rica.
 The park encompasses the Arenal Volcano, an active andesitic stratovolcano.
 It was Costa Rica's most active volcano until 2010 and one of the ten most active volcanoes in the world.

 The Cocos Plate is a tectonic plate beneath the Pacific Ocean off the west coast of Central America.
-It is named for Cocos Island, which is the only emergent island of the plate.
+It is named after Cocos Island, the only emergent island on the plate.
+It is bordered by the Caribbean, North American, Pacific, and Nazca tectonic plates.

 The Cordillera de Guanacaste is a volcanic mountain range in northwestern Costa Rica, near the border with Nicaragua.
-The mountain range forms part of the southern region of the Continental Divide and contains a number of volcanic peaks as well as several protected areas.
+The mountain range forms part of the southern region of the Continental Divide and contains several volcanic peaks and protected areas.